spardog/spardog.github.io/README.md

 ---

 ## Me in a nutshell
 >I am a mathematician, specialized in Algebra and its applications.
 I found it fascinating to work with Module Theory, Lattice Theory, and ultimately, Category Theory which I intend to apply within pure mathematics and other sciences as well.
+>I started studying the career of pure mathematics at UNAM, Mexico, where I finished my bachelor, master, and PhD degrees.

 ### Preprints and Publications
 - a la la la la long